 30.3.4 Accountability

-The MMA shall act at the direction of the Chief Executive Officer, who shall be accountable for the ISO’s implementation of Attachment O.
+The MMA shall act at the direction of the CEO or the CEO’s designee, the COO, who shall be accountable for the ISO’s implementation of Attachment O.

-The Chief Executive Officer shall ensure that the MMA has adequate employees, funding and other resources, access to required information, and the cooperation of the ISO staff, as necessary for it to perform its duties under Attachment O and under the ISO’s Market Mitigation Measures.
+The CEO or the CEO’s designee, the COO, shall ensure that the MMA has adequate employees, funding and other resources, access to required information, and the cooperation of other ISO staff, as necessary for it to perform its duties under Attachment O and under the ISO’s Market Mitigation Measures.